UltraCart/responsive_checkout/README.md

 ____________
  * Download the source code
  * The item.html is an item page.
 It was designed to be stand-alone (except for a few graphics).
 It's a very simple implementation since the item pages vary so.
  * There are going to be many reference implementations of shopping carts.
 Currently, there is only one: cart_implementations/backbone.
 It is built using backbone.js and handlebars.js.
 To use it, you'll want to copy it forward a few directories (your choice).
+Also see the [README.md](cart_implementations/backbone/README.md) file in that directory for instructions on compiling handlebars.
  * Install it in your web server.
 There are several versions of rest_proxy.php to allow the different pages to run standalone.
 You'll probably want to just use one, which may require you to search a modify a few references to it.
  * Test rest_proxy.php.
    Test #1: If you call it directly from the web browser, you should receive back this response: "UltraCart rest proxy script called incorrectly.  _url query parameter is required.